pelleum/pelleum-frontend/README.md

 - Submit the latest iOS build to Apple: `eas submit -p ios --latest`
 - Submit the latest Android build to Google: `eas submit -p android --latest`

+## Web Version ##
+- To create a new web-build with cleared cache, run `expo build:web -c`
+- To deploy a staging web version, run `netlify deploy`
+- To deploy a production web version, run `netlify deploy --prod`

 ## Useful Terminal Commands
 **Note:** The app must be running for these commands to work.
 - To open the app on the iOS Simulator, press `i` in your terminal.